-5 KEY FACTS about Chanukah
+5 KEY FACTS about Chanukah13

-- 1. Around the year 167 BCE, the ruler of the Syrian kingdom Antiochus sought to pull Jews away from Judaism so that all his subjects in his vast empire-which included the Land of Israel-would share the same Greek Hellenist culture.
-He marched into Jerusalem, vandalized the Temple, erected an idol on the altar, and desecrated its holiness with the blood of swine.
+- 1. Around the year 167 BCE, the ruler of the Greek-Syrian kingdom Antiochus sought to pull Jews away from Judaism so that all his subjects in his vast empire - which included the Land of Israel - would share the same Greek Hellenist culture.
+He marched into Jerusalem, vandalized the Temple, erected an idol on the altar, and desecrated its holiness with the blood of pigs.
 Decreeing that studying Torah, observing the Sabbath, and circumcising Jewish boys were punishable by death, he sent Syrian overseers and soldiers to villages throughout Judea to enforce the edicts and force Jews to engage in idol worship, and during this period, many of the Jews began to assimilate, taking on Greek names and marrying non-Jews.
-When the Syrian soldiers reached Modi'in they demanded that the local leader and elder Matityahu the Kohen be an example to his people by sacrificing a pig on a portable pagan altar.
+When the Syrian soldiers reached Modi'in they demanded that the local leader and elder Matityahu the Kohen (Mattathias the Priest) be an example to his people by sacrificing a pig on a portable pagan altar.
 He refused and killed not only the Hellenized Jew who stepped forward to do the Syrian's bidding, but also the king's representative, Apelles, in order to enable him and his sons to escape.
 Matityahu and his five sons (Jonathan, Simon, Judah, Eleazar, and Yochanan) fled to the hills and caves of the wooded Judean wilderness.
 Within a few months of this incident, Matityahu died and he left instructions that this third son, Judah who was known as 'the Maccabee' (literally, 'the hammer' because he and his brothers were said to strike hammer blows against their enemies) lead the fight.
 Over a period of three years Judah, his brothers and his followers were able to overcome the military superiority of Antiochus' army and on the 25th Kislev 164 BCE the Maccabees regained control of the Temple. - 2.
-On this day, the 25th Kislev, they held a 'Chanukah' (lit. dedication) of the Temple with proper sacrifice, rekindling of the golden menorah, and eight days of celebration and praise to God.
-When it came time to re-light the Menorah, they searched the entire Temple, but only one small jar of oil bearing the pure seal of the High Priest could be found.
+On this day, the 25th Kislev, they held a 'Chanukah' (literally a dedication) of the Temple with proper sacrifices, rekindling of the golden menorah, and eight days of celebration and praise to God.
+When it came time to re-light the Menorah, they searched the entire Temple, but only one small jar of oil bearing the purity seal of the High Priest could be found.
 Miraculously, the small jar of oil burned for eight days, until a new supply of oil could be brought.
-From then on, Jews have observed a holiday for eight days in honor of this historic victory and the miracle of the oil. - 3.
-On every night of Chanukah, Jews light their Chanukiah in prominent positions ideally by a window or door and facing a public area for פרסומי ניסא (in order to 'publicize the miracle of Chanukah').
+From then on, Jews have observed a holiday for eight days in honour of this historic victory and the miracle of the oil. - 3.
+On every night of Chanukah, Jews light their Chanukiah in prominent positions ideally by a window or door and facing a public area for Pirsumei Nisa (פרסומי ניסא) in order to 'publicise the miracle of Chanukah'.
 While it would suffice to light just one candle each night, the custom developed to add a further candle each night so that by the eighth night of Chanukah, all eight candles are lit.
-Prior to lighting the candles, two blessings are recited (להדליק נר של חנוכה + שעשה ניסים) and on the first night of Chanukah, the additional blessing of שהחיינו is recited.
-When the candles are lit, it is customary to sing the songs מעוז צור and מעוז צור.
+Prior to lighting the candles, two blessings are recited, one thanking G-d for the commandment to light the Chanukah light and the other for the miracles done for our ancestors, on the first night of Chanukah an additional blessing